jcoliz/yofi/README.md

 ## Build it

-For users of Visual Studio 2019 or higher, it's easy enough to clone the repo, and launch locally.
+For users of Visual Studio, it's easy enough to clone the repo, and launch locally.
 From there, you can Publish updates from Visual Studio to the Azure App Service instance deployed earlier.

 For serious developers, there is an Azure Pipelines definition file included, [azure-pipelines-dotnet.yml](/azure-pipelines-dotnet.yml).
 You can host your build